datrs/hypercore-protocol-rs/README.md

 * `node examples-nodejs/run.js hypercore`

     Runs the `hypercore.rs` example with a replication stream from NodeJS hypercore.
 The `hypercore.rs` example fetches all blocks of a hypercore and tries to insert them into a hypercore.
-This currently fails, see [this issue](https://github.com/datrs/hypercore/pull/108) for details.
+This currently depends on uncommitted pull requests on datrs/hypercore: [#110](https://github.com/datrs/hypercore/pull/110), [#103](https://github.com/datrs/hypercore/pull/103)

 ### [basic.rs](examples/basic.rs)